Can anything good come from there?

 Has anybody ever said that about you, your family, or your hometown?

 I live in Marlboro County, South Carolina.
-Those words have been spoken to me about my home many times.
-Most people around us have nothing good to say about us.
+Those words have often been spoken to me about my home.
+Many people around us have nothing good to say about us.
+Sometimes people right here feel that way.

 Maybe you have felt that way before about your life.
 Maybe you feel nothing good has ever come from your life or you feel held down by your past.

-“‘But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are from of old, from ancient times'” (Micah 5:2, NIV 84).
+“‘But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are from of old, from ancient times.'”Micah 5:2, NIV

 This prophecy spoke of the coming Messiah, written sometime between 750 and 686 B.C.
 The prophecy concerned the birth of Jesus, which took place some 700 years later in Bethlehem in Judea (Matthew 2:1-6).